k-wall/mock-console-server/README.md

 TODO:
 * How do we signal to the console, in a data driven way, if the user is able to purge an address?
-This may be due to restrictions on the type of object itself (ie. cast address can't be purged), or this user does not have permision.
+This may be due to restrictions on the type of object itself (ie. cast address can't be purged), or this user does not have permission.

 # Running